CattoFace/barrcodes/content/posts/aoc2024/day1.md

 ```
 Looks like the answer is yes, its a tiny bit faster now, it is now in line with the SIMD solution.

-~65% of the time in part 1 is spent sorting the arrays, and a decent amount of time in part 2 is spent inside the `HashMap`, so there's only one thing left to do.
+Looking at how the time is spent in the program, ~65% of the time in part 1 is spent sorting the arrays, and a decent amount of time in part 2 is spent inside the `HashMap`, so there's only one thing left to do.

 ## Arrays Are Just Very Simple Maps
 If the program is spending so much time inside the `HashMap`, maybe it's best to get rid of it.